Hollywood has captured it like no one else on screen but seeing some of these locations in person is a blast. Are you ready? 3, 2, 1... and action!

 Where is it?

 Carrie's apartment is actually located at 66 Perry Street, in the West Village.
-In the series the protagonist lives on a much less photogenic Upper East Side street, at E73rd Street.
-No wonder they chose the West Village for filming!
+In the series the protagonist lives on a much less photogenic street on the Upper East Side, on E73rd Street.
+No wonder they chose the West Village to film!

-You'll recognize it by its façade, the typical brownstone brownstone, and the little staircase Carrie Bradshaw used to climb to enter her house.
+You will recognize it by its facade, the typical brownstone, and the little staircase Carrie Bradshaw used to climb to enter her house.
 If you were a Sex and the City fan, you will surely want to have a souvenir photo at the mythical entrance.
 However, the influx of curious onlookers is such that the neighbors had to put a chain to prevent the passage.

-Based on journalist Truman Capote's homonymous novel, Breakfast at T iffany Capote became an immediate critical and box-office success upon its release in 1961 and a cult film ever since.
-It is a loose adaptation of the story of Holly Golightly (Audrey Hepburn), a somewhat eccentric young woman who dreams of success and an idealized world that does not exist.
+Based on journalist Truman Capote's homonymous novel, Breakfast at Tiffany's, Breakfast at Tiffany's became an instant critical and box-office hit upon its release in 1961 and a cult film ever since.
+It is a loose adaptation of the story of Holly Golightly (Audrey Hepburn), a somewhat eccentric young woman who dreams of success and an idealized world that doesn't exist.

-She eats breakfast every day in front of an impressive jewelry store and her life takes a turn when Paul Varjack, an unsuccessful writer who also craves success, arrives in her building.
+She eats breakfast every day in front of a stunning jewelry store and her life takes a turn when Paul Varjack, an unsuccessful writer who also craves success, arrives in her building.
 When their paths cross, nothing is ever the same again.